INDEPENDENT FINANCIAL ADVICE FOR EXPATS LIVING IN GERMANY

 Contact us via the form below if you want a free and confidential meeting about your situation.

-UK-REGULATED ADVICE ON UK PENSIONS
+INDEPENDENT FEE-BASED ADVICE ON UK PENSIONS

 If you’ve spent a significant part of your career working in the UK then it’s probable that you’ll have accumulated pensions either in the form of defined contribution pots or defined benefit final salary pensions.

-We give the best UK-regulated advice on UK pensions for British expats in Germany.
+We give the best regulated advice on UK pensions for British expats in Germany.
 Unfortunately many British expats in Germany have been badly advised in the past and transferred their UK pensions into Qualifying Recognised Overseas Pension Schemes (QROPS) in jurisdictions like Guernsey, Malta and Gibraltar.
 The majority – probably 99% – of these were done unnecessarily and could actually leave you worse off from a tax perspective.

 For more specific guidance on UK pensions for expats in Germany check out our articles further down this page.